 What the LGA are doing

 The toolkit contains assets to use on social media, plus draft copy for websites and bulletins.
-This first wave aims to educate those around ‘telecare’ users.
-The next stage is to have a printable newsletter template for partners to distribute directly to residents who may be digitally excluded, or for voluntary, community or faith organisations to have out in libraries, community hubs, food banks and any other local spaces.
+This first wave aims to educate those around ‘telecare’ users by raising awareness digitally.
+We also have two printable leaflet templates for partners to distribute directly to residents who may be digitally excluded, or for voluntary, community or faith organisations to have out in libraries, community hubs, food banks and any other local spaces.

 Adult social care switchover: [email protected]